SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Methodology

 \subsection{Cross Prompting Confident Learning}

 Due to the dependency of domain knowledge for annotating medical images, acquiring large amounts of high-quality labeled data is infeasible.
 A prevalent approach to mitigating this issue is collecting additional labeled data with varying annotation qualities like crowdsourcing from non-experts or using model-generated labels.
-Given that some annotations may be fraught with noise or inaccuracies, which could impede the learning process, it is imperative to devise noise-robust learning strategies to efficiently learn from both HQ Set containing expert-examined high-quality annotations and LQ Set containing low-quality annotations with possible mistakes.
-This challenge is particularly pronounced for PET images due to the presence of partial volume artifacts and low image quality, and directly learning from these low-quality annotations may provide undesirable guidance.
-To issue the challenge of discrepant annotation quality, we adopt a cross prompting confident learning (CPCL) strategy. \Cref{CPCL} depicts the workflow of CPCL.
+Given that some annotations may be fraught with noise or inaccuracies, which could impede the learning process, it is imperative to devise noise-robust learning strategies to efficiently learn from both expert-examined high-quality annotations (termed as HQ Set) and low-quality annotations with possible mistakes (termed as LQ Set).
+To issue the challenge of discrepant annotation quality, we adopt a cross prompting confident learning (CPCL) strategy with a cross prompting consistency similarity regularization and an uncertainty-guided self-rectification process. \Cref{CPCL} depicts the workflow of CPCL.
 The utilization of LQ set can be mainly divided into the following two parts.

 \textbf{Exploit Knowledge Inside the Images.} Given that LQ labels could be the encumbrance for model training, it is natural to adopt the semi-supervised learning setting that casts LQ labels away and exploits the knowledge inside the image data alone.
 For promptable segmentation settings, the output heavily relies on the input prompts, and different prompts may cause variances in the segmentation results even when they refer to the same object given the same image.
 This phenomenon underscores the imperative to bolster the invariance of segmentation outputs across different prompts, which could be utilized as unsupervised regularization for training.
 Based on this motivation, we harness the capabilities inherent to the prompting mechanism and develop a cross prompting consistency strategy to learn from unlabeled data.
 Within each training loop, we estimate the unsupervised regularization loss as follows: